rse/vingester/guide/alternatives.md

   degrade at least audio quality regularly.
-The major drawback of [OBS-Browser](https://github.com/obsproject/obs-browser) is that its Chromium Embedded Framework (CEF) and this way its contained Chromium engine is not the latest one.
+The major drawback of [OBS-Browser](https://github.com/obsproject/obs-browser) is that its Chromium Embedded Framework (CEF) and this way its contained Chromium engine is not always the latest one.

 - [OBS-Studio](https://obsproject.com) +
   [OBS-Browser](https://github.com/obsproject/obs-browser) +